vsolorza/curso_datos_julia/getting-started.md

 Add these blocks in your website to let Franklin know what the page title should be.
 Also remove the old tutorials while you are in that folder.

-Next, search for `JuliaTutorialsTemplate` inside your repository and replace all occurrences of that word by the name of your repository.
+Next, search for `curso_datos_julia` inside your repository and replace all occurrences of that word by the name of your repository.
 It is especially important to set the right `prepath` in `config.md` since otherwise the CSS will not work on the website.

 Also, go to the menu in `_layout/menu.html` and find the lines containing "menu-header" and "menu-item".